vlazh/node-hot-loader/README.md

   // Also if you use multiconfigurations node-hot choose configuration with target 'node'.
   target: 'node',

+  // node-hot run the all entries in one child process.
+  // And the all entries will be with HMR support.
-  // node-hot run the last entry which must be the main entry point of node application.
+  // Usually only one entry required for node application.
   entry: {
     server: [
       './server/index',